Stove Top Beef Stew is beef and vegetables simmered in luscious gravy until fall apart tender. This ultimate cozy dish is simply the best!

 Stove Top Beef Stew

-Stove Top Beef Stew is finely chopped veggies and dried herbs sauteed with bite-sized pieces of stew meat before braising the afternoon away in beef broth thickened with butter and flour.
+Stove Top Beef Stew is finely chopped vegetables and dried herbs sauteed with bite-sized pieces of stew meat before braising the afternoon away in beef broth thickened with butter and flour.
 It is TO DIE FOR and just the thing to tuck into on a cold afternoon or evening.

-Can you say UPGRADE?!
+Can you say UPGRADE?

 beef stew made on the stove top in a bowl